 Graduate Academic Standards

-The Educational Policy Committee of Daemen College is responsible for advising the Dean of Graduate Studies, and thereby the Vice President for Academic Affairs and the President, on the graduate academic policies of the College.
+The Educational Policy Committee of Daemen University is responsible for advising the Vice President for Academic Affairs and the President on the graduate academic policies of the University.
 The Graduate Committee on Academic Standards is responsible for graduate admissions standards, the maintenance of academic standards for students in graduate programs, and review of student petitions for exceptions to graduate program policies.
-The office of the Dean of Graduate Studies (Associate Vice President for Academic Affairs/Associate Dean of the College) is in Duns Scotus Hall, Room 102.
+The office of the Vice President for Academic Affairs is in Duns Scotus Hall, Room 103.

-Academic Regulations and Standards for linked undergraduate/ graduate programs in Accounting, Athletic Training, Biology/Cytotechnology, Business Administration/International Business, Health Promotion/Public Health, Physical Therapy, and Physician Assistant Studies are found in the Undergraduate College Catalog.
+Academic Regulations and Standards for linked undergraduate/ graduate programs in Accounting, Athletic Training, Biology/Cytotechnology, Business Administration/International Business, Health Promotion/Public Health, Physical Therapy, and Physician Assistant Studies are found in the Undergraduate University Catalog.

 Academic dishonesty, of which cheating and plagiarism are the most common examples, is a serious violation of the principles of higher education.
-Daemen College takes the position that academic honesty is to be upheld with the highest degree of integrity.
-The College has a responsibility to support individual thought and the generation of new ideas.
+Daemen University takes the position that academic honesty is to be upheld with the highest degree of integrity.
+The University has a responsibility to support individual thought and the generation of new ideas.
 This cannot be done when violations of academic honesty go unchallenged.

 Examples of academic dishonesty include, but are not limited to:

 - use of any unauthorized assistance in taking quizzes, tests, or examinations;